 A garage door floor seal is the easiest way to seal the gap.

 They require very little work to install and are extremely effective at blocking weather, dirt, rodents and sound.

-Garage door floor seals are similar to acoustic thresholds that you may use on normal domestic doors, they are made from rubber and have a raised lip which the door closes against thus creating a seal.
+Garage door threshold seals are similar to acoustic thresholds that you may use on normal domestic doors, they are made from rubber and have a raised lip which the door closes against thus creating a seal.